EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 /docs/misc/fplot/#using-the-wiggle-and-arrow-symbols
 {:/comment}

-This example shows applications of the wiggly line symbol, together with the arrow symbol.
+This exercise shows applications of the wiggly line symbol, together with the arrow symbol.
 Cut and paste the box below into script file _plot.wiggle_{: style="color: green"}.

 ~~~